Wizkiller96/WizBot/docs/index.md

 [![img][img]](https://discordapp.com/oauth2/authorize?client_id=170849867508350977&scope=bot&permissions=66186303)

-In case you need any help, hop on the [WizBot Server][WizBot Server], where we can provide support.
+In case you need any help, hop on the [WizNet Server][WizNet Server], where we can provide support.

 WizBot is an open source project, and it can be found on our [GitHub][GitHub] page.